Daikundi Province

+Daikundi is one of the 34 provinces of Afghanistan.
+It has a population of about 516,504, most of whom are peasants, traders, and shop owners.

-Daykundi Province was carved out of the northern part of Uruzgan Province in 2004, becoming a separate province.
-It falls into the traditionally ethnic Hazara region known as the Hazaristan and the provincial capital is Nili.
-It is surrounded by Bamyan Province in the northeast, Ghazni Province in the southeast, Uruzgan Province in the south, Helmand Province in the southwest, and Ghor Province in the northwest.
+Daikundi falls into the traditionally ethnic Hazara region known as the Hazarajat in the highlands of central Afghanistan with the provincial capital, Nili.
+It was carved out from the northern part of Uruzgan Province in 2004, becoming a separate province.

+Daikundi is surrounded by Bamyan Province in the northeast, Ghazni Province in the southeast, Uruzgan Province in the south, Helmand Province in the southwest, and Ghor Province in the northwest.